StevenBlack/vocab/million-dollar-words.md

 A formal way of expressing blood ties or kinship.
 It does not denote specific relationships (such as "sister" or "cousin"), but rather a family connection.
 A family tree traces consanguinity.

+### Context effect
+The Context Effect is a part of Cognitive Psychology that states that the context (environmental factors) that surrounds an event effects how an event is perceived and remembered.

 ### contretemps